KIMBALL UNION ACADEMY - ENDOWED FUNDS

 Charles F. Doe ’45 Scholarship Fund: Reaffirming its historic commitment to academic excellence, Kimball Union Academy places the greatest priority in making available its educational experience to the best and brightest students throughout the United States and around the world.
 In order to achieve this mission, the Academy seeks candidates who combine proven academic ability, intellectual curiosity, and tenacity with decency and good character.
 The Charles F. Doe ’45 Scholarship will be awarded to any student of need who exemplifies these characteristics.

-Henry H. Douglass Memorial Fund: Established in 2001 by friends, family and alumni in memory of “Grubby” Douglass, former faculty 1937-1972.
-Income from this fund supports a scholarship based on character, values and effort.
+Henry H. Douglass Memorial Fund: Established in 2001 by friends, family, and alumni in memory of “Grubby” Douglass, former faculty 1937-1972.
+Income from this fund supports a scholarship based on character, values, and effort.

-Edwin G. Eastman Scholarship Fund: Instructions were that the sum of the gift be invested by the Trustees or other enabling authority and the income there from used to provide annual scholarship for a needy student attending the Academy.
+Edwin G. Eastman Scholarship Fund: Instructions were that the sum of the gift be invested by the Trustees or other enabling authority and the income therefrom used to provide an annual scholarship for a needy student attending the Academy.
 The scholarship is to be awarded annually by the faculty of said Academy and the decision of a majority of said faculty shall be final.
 This fund to be known as the Edwin G. Eastman Scholarship Fund.”

 Edward E. Ford Financial Aid Fund: Established in 1978 by the Edward E. Ford Foundation, with matching funds from Kimball Union alumni.
 Income from this fund supports a deserving boy or girl who attends the Academy as a day student.

-Fairfield Estate Scholarship: Scholarship no restriction was placed on use of income.
+Fairfield Estate Scholarship: Scholarship no restriction was placed on the use of income.
 Arthur Perry Fairfield class of 1896 was a KUA trustee from 1905-39 and President of the Board from 1927-39.

 Gardent Family Scholarship Fund: Established in 1980, by the Gardent Family: Mr. & Mrs. Paul Gardent, Paul 1965, Peter 1968, and Philip 1972.
 Income from this fund supports a deserving youngster.